flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Enable this preference if you need to DISABLE the hardware Volume keys on the phone/tablet that would otherwise control speed

-If this preference is DISABLED, |ed| will allows you to use the device/phone's hardware ``Volume Up`` and ``Volume Down`` buttons to control speed of the selected loco (indicated by a 'v' in the Speed Amount area of the Throttle.
+If this preference is DISABLED, |ed| will allows you to use the device/phone's hardware :guilabel:`Volume Up` and :guilabel:`Volume Down` buttons to control speed of the selected loco (indicated by a 'v' in the Speed Amount area of the Throttle.

 Volume keys follow touch?
 '''''''''''''''''''''''''''''''''''